asad-ac/financial-resource-hub/README.md

 ## Future Enhancements
   * Add information about 401(k) and IRA accounts
-  * Create a server to send confirmation email for newsletter
+  * Create a server to send confirmation email for sign-up form

 ## Tech Stack